Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/strings.md

 String myMessageToYou = new String(charr);
 ```

-- To make Strings appear more like primitive values, i.e. to simplify their overly verbose usage, Java offers syntactic sugar for their instantiation.
+- To make Strings appear more like primitive values, i.e., to simplify their overly verbose usage, Java offers syntactic sugar for their instantiation.

 ```java
 String myMessageToYou = "worry not";